-37 Allowing waste (including industrial waste material that is suspected to contain radioactive material) to accumulate in work areas contributes to occupational exposure, both directly as sources, and indirectly by impeding work progress.
-This can cause delays and complicate the identification of (new) sources of contamination, particularly airborne contamination.
+&lt;sup>39 Allowing waste (including industrial waste material that is suspected to contain radioactive material) to accumulate in work areas contributes to occupational exposure, both directly as sources, and indirectly by impeding work progress.
+This accumulation of waste can cause delays and complicate the identification of (new) sources of contamination, particularly airborne contamination.
 It can also lead to action levels for decontamination being raised (owing to an increase in background levels of radiation).